GRR!’s Power Toolbox

 – Identify two or three co-founders who are interested in participating and recruiting others.
 Ideally, they would be from different social networks so that you can maximize your reach

-– It is critical that our work reflect the voices of those most affected by barriers to reproductive health care- low-income women and women of color.
+– It is critical that our work reflects the voices of those most affected by barriers to reproductive health care- low-income women and women of color.
 Make every effort to pursue diversity at each stage of your group development process.

-– If there are other groups organizing around women’s rights that also are threatened, reach out and partner with them in a sensitive way.
+– If there are other groups organizing around women’s rights that also are threatened, reach out, and partner with them in a sensitive way.
 Help amplify their voices and support their leadership, while maintaining your own voice.

 Step Three: Ignite women’s passion for this work by sharing stories and narratives from the days before Roe v.
 Wade